 Patrick is currently a Director of Strategy at Salesforce.
 Prior to that, he worked in finance at Apple, Clorox, and Intel.
 He holds a B.A. from Claremont McKenna College in Economics and an M.B.A from Claremont Graduate University.
 Patrick has been volunteering in San Quentin State Prison as part of the Prison Sports Ministry Basketball Program since 2013 and as part of Prison to Employment Connection since 2018.
 He is passionate about helping formerly incarcerated achieve success, highlight their own values and skills to employers and assist them along the path to changing their lives for the better.
 Patrick lives in San Francisco and enjoys the outdoors, traveling, basketball, soccer, and snowboarding.
 He won the Northern California Golden Gloves Heavyweight Amateur boxing title in 2019.

 We have over forty P2EC Partners who hire returning citizens.

 They represent the following job sectors:

-PEC Partners also include a dozen Support Service and Job Placement agencies to further assist participants in finding gainful employment.
+P2EC Partners also include a dozen Support Service and Job Placement agencies to further assist participants in finding gainful employment.